 Editor | Yuan Silai

-At that time, the venture capital circle was still digesting the aftermath of the previous year's slowdown.
-As Anker Innovations' first product manager, Xiao Ang witnessed the golden decade of consumer electronics going global.
-He was in charge of different businesses at Anker every year, was deeply involved in building the company's complete product planning system, and managed a business line that accounted for over 40% of Anker's revenue.
+At that time, the venture capital circle was still digesting the aftermath of the slowdown from the previous year.
+As the first product manager at Anker Innovations, Xiao Ang witnessed the golden decade of consumer electronics going global.
+He was in charge of different businesses at Anker each year, was deeply involved in building the company's complete product planning system, and managed a business line that accounted for over 40% of Anker's revenue.
 Before leaving, he was the only core manager within the company who served as both the product director and the general manager of the product line.

 People knew he would start a business, but they didn't expect him to enter a completely unfamiliar industry.